Why Trust House Method

 |Switches and outlets|

 |Attic and exhaust fans|

 |Garage door openers|

 Structural Plan: 2-10 HBW has a structural plan that offers protection for a home’s workmanship.
-With this warranty, homeowners can protect their new home for up to 10 years from structural damage.
+With this warranty, homeowners can protect their new home from structural damage for up to 10 years.

-For a better understanding of how a 2-10 home warranty compares to a structural warranty, take a look at the graphic below.
+To better understand how a 2-10 home warranty compares to a structural warranty, take a look at the graphic below.

 |Home Warranty||Structural Warranty|

 |Home appliances and systems that break due to normal wear and tear||Structural defects beyond a builder’s control including columns, beams, foundations, roof framing, load-bearing walls, and floor framing|

 |1 year of coverage with the option to renew annually||10 years of coverage|